-As a result of this difficult business environment, we will continue to aggressively manage our expenses in an effort to maintain solid earnings and cash flows.
-We also plan to continue to invest in our Decision Management solutions as well as our core business operations.
+General economic conditions have stabilized, however, high levels of unemployment and a difficult housing market continue to impact our customers in the United States and the pace of global recovery is likely to be modest across the geographical markets we serve.
+During the latter half of fiscal 2010 our business stabilized and we currently see signs of gradual improvement.
+We will continue to manage our expenses in an effort to maintain solid earnings and cash flows.
+We also plan to continue to invest in our Decision Management solutions as well as our core business operations to drive revenue growth.